Announcement: SOA releases January 2026 Exam SRM passing candidate numbers.

 Background and Purpose

-Glucagon-like peptide-1 (GLP-1) and similar drugs are experiencing a tremendous increase in demand, especially as their treatment uses expand.
-GLP-1 drugs were originally designed to help treat diabetes but now are approved by the Food and Drug Administration for treating other conditions prevalent in the U.S., such as obesity and heart disease, among others.
-While the demand increases, GLP-1 drugs can also cost $10,000 or more annually for a patient.
+Glucagon-like peptide-1 (GLP-1) and similar drugs are experiencing a tremendous increase in demand, especially as their use cases expand.
+GLP-1 drugs were originally designed to help treat diabetes but now are approved by the Food and Drug Administration for treating other conditions prevalent in the U.S., such as obesity.

 Research Objective